 Below is an example of a First Utility energy bill for a dual fuel tariff paid by variable Direct Debit.
 When you pay by variable Direct Debit you are paying for all of the energy you use, in the same way that you pay your telephone bill.

-Where you see a blue question mark you can hover your cursor over this symbol for more information.
+Where you see a purple question mark you can hover your mouse over it or tap for more information.